datanav/docs/technical/asana-crmoffice.rst

      - "string"

-Asana Tasks to Crmoffice Activities
+Asana Tasks to CRMOffice Activities
 -----------------------------------
-Every Asana Tasks will be synchronized with a Crmoffice Activities.
+Every Asana Tasks will be synchronized with a CRMOffice Activities.

-Once a link between a Asana Tasks and a Crmoffice Activities is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Asana Tasks and a CRMOffice Activities is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Asana Tasks and a Crmoffice Activities:
+The following properties are synchronized between a Asana Tasks and a CRMOffice Activities:

 .. list-table::
    :header-rows: 1

    * - Asana Tasks Property
-     - Crmoffice Activities Property
+     - CRMOffice Activities Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type
    * - name
      - subject
      - "string"